scottwater/splitbackspace/site/posts/retk1800-mm.md

 ## Sound Options

 The Retk1800 is a large case and has plenty of space inside it.
-With most switch and keycap combinations, you will sound hollow and very "pingy".There are two relatively simple things you can do to fix this:
+With most switch and keycap combinations, you will sound hollow and very "pingy".
+There are two relatively simple things you can do to fix this:

-### Polyfill
+### 1. Polyfill

 Polyfill is CannonKeys' recommended option[^pf].
 Polyfill is used as the filling for stuffed animals, decorative pillows, etc. It is very cheap and comes in a rather large bag.
 You will only need a small handful.
 You may want to check with Mom, grandma, or your favorite crafter before purchasing your own.